 Myth #4: Skin Tightening Treatments Are for Sagging Skin

 Skin laxity may be the main target, but the effects of RF-based skin tightening treatments extend to a reduction in the appearance of fine lines and wrinkles as well as crepe-like skin.
 In fact, non-surgical skin tightening treatments may be used as a measure to prevent sagging skin and wrinkles to maintain a more youthful-looking appearance.
 Starting treatments early can give skin a better chance to maintain elasticity and firmness, meaning non-surgical skin tightening treatments may be the solution for more than just those wanting to treat loose skin alone.

 Myth #5: Skin Tightening Treatments Aren’t Safe for My Skin Tone

 Technology has come a long way since the early days of non-surgical medical aesthetic treatments.
-Whereas some laser technologies may still cause concern, skin tightening treatments that utilize radio frequency energy are a safe option for darker skin tones.
-This is because RF energy does not target melanin chromophores in the skin, which is what increases risk of post-inflammatory hyperpigmentation in other laser-based treatments.
+Whereas some laser technologies may still cause concern, skin tightening treatments that utilize radiofrequency energy are a safe option for darker skin tones.
+This is because RF energy does not target melanin chromophores in the skin, which is what increases the risk of post-inflammatory hyperpigmentation in other laser-based treatments.
 As a result, RF technology is proven to be safe for all skin tones.